House of Lancaster

-The second house of Lancaster was descended from John of Gaunt, who married the heiress of the first house, Blanche of Lancaster.
+The second house of Lancaster was descended from John of Gaunt, a Plantagenet prince, who married the heiress of the first house, Blanche of Lancaster.
 Edward III married all his sons to wealthy English heiresses rather than following his predecessors' practice of finding continental political marriages for royal princes.
 Henry of Grosmont, 1st Duke of Lancaster, had no male heir so Edward married his son John to Henry's heiress daughter and John's third cousin Blanche of Lancaster.
-This gave John the vast wealth of the House of Lancaster.
+This gave John the dukedom of Lancaster and the vast wealth of the House of Lancaster.
 Their son Henry usurped the throne in 1399, creating one of the factions in the Wars of the Roses.
 There was an intermittent dynastic struggle between the descendants of Edward III.
-In these wars, the term "Lancastrian" became a reference to members of the family and their supporters.
+In these wars, the term "Lancastrian" has become a shorthand for members of the family and their supporters but was not used contemporaneously and does not appear in Shakespeare.
 The family provided England with three kings: Henry IV (r.
 1399–1413), Henry V (r.
 1413–1422), and Henry VI (r.
 1422–1461 and 1470–1471).

-The house became extinct in the male line upon the death or murder in the Tower of London of Henry VI, following the battlefield execution of his son Edward of Westminster, Prince of Wales, by supporters of the House of York in 1471.
-Lancastrian cognatic descent—from John of Gaunt and Blanche of Lancaster's daughter Philippa—continued in the royal houses of Spain and Portugal while the Lancastrian political cause was maintained by Henry Tudor—a relatively unknown scion of the Lancastrian Beauforts—eventually leading to the establishment of the House of Tudor.
+The house became extinct in the male line upon the death or murder in the Tower of London of Henry VI, following the death in battle of his son Edward of Westminster, Prince of Wales, against supporters of the House of York in 1471.
+Lancastrian cognatic descent—from John of Gaunt and Blanche of Lancaster's daughter Philippa—continued in the royal houses of Spain and Portugal while the Lancastrian political cause was maintained by Henry Tudor—a relatively unknown scion of the Lancastrian Beauforts (which also descended from Gaunt)—eventually leading to the establishment of the royal House of Tudor.
 The Lancastrians left a legacy through the patronage of the arts, most notably in founding Eton College and King's College, Cambridge.
 However, to historians' chagrin, it is Shakespeare's partly fictionalized history plays rather than medievalist scholarly research that has the greater influence on modern perceptions of the dynasty.